Skip to main content

 School District Filters and Respondus Lockdown Browser

-There are some specific domains that may get blocked by your district filter and cause issues with LDB.
+Some specific domains may get blocked by your district filter and cause issues with LDB.
 According to Respondus support, here is the information on that:

 *.smc-service-cloud.respondus2.com